siqiang-ng/tp/docs/UserGuide.md

    Step 2: After entering `delete 1`, the contact Irfan is deleted.
    ![DeleteCommand Step 2](images/DeleteCommandGuide4.png)

-* `sort` followed by `delete 1` deletes the 1st contact in the original contact list.
+* `sort` followed by `delete 1` deletes the first contact in the original contact list.

    Step 1: This is the list after using the `sort` command.
    ![DeleteCommand Step 1](images/DeleteCommandGuide5.png)